 Some people may have redness or swelling on their arm where the shot was given.
-A very small number of people may get minor body aches, headache, or a low-grade fever that lasts a day or two.
+A very small number of people may get minor body aches, a headache, or a low fever that lasts a day or two.

 The Institute of Medicine reviewed more than 1,000 research articles and concluded that few health problems are associated with vaccines.
 Learn more about these findings.

 What else can I do to slow the spread of flu?

 Take these simple precautions:

 - Cover coughs and sneezes.